Carlos Ghosn's escape ramps up pressure on foreign suspects as well as Japanese justice system | The Japan Times

 “I think the international community will look at Japan’s criminal justice system with great severity,” Kaido said.
 “There will be harsh questions raised there about Japan’s criminal justice system, including the death penalty and what is called hostage justice.”

-However, the Ghosn case isn’t likely to have a lasting impact on Japan’s attractiveness as an investment destination, according to Deborah Elms, executive director of Asian Trade Centre, a Singapore-based advisory firm.
+However, the Ghosn case isn’t likely to have a lasting impact on the nation’s attractiveness as an investment destination, according to Deborah Elms, executive director of Asian Trade Centre, a Singapore-based advisory firm.

 Foreign companies considering investments in Japan won’t be deterred by the situation surrounding Ghosn, she added, with Asian companies accustomed to unpredictable rules.